-Kitchari is often thought of as a cleansing dish and is widely used in Ayurvedic detoxification programs.
-However, this versatile dish can also be modified for rejuvenating the body and mind, increasing one’s energy and vitality (aka Ojas).
-This particular Kitchari recipe is great for Vata pacification, post-cleanses, after times of sickness or anytime you feel like you need a warm, comforting boost of nourishment.
+Kitchari is often thought of as a cleansing dish and is widely used in Ayurvedic detoxification programs such as kitchari cleanses and panchakarma therapy.
+However, this versatile dish can just as easily be modified for rejuvenating the body, nourishing the mind, and increasing your energy and vitality (aka Ojas).
+This particular kitchari recipe is great for Vata pacification, rejuvenation therapy, post-cleanses, postpartum, post-illness, post-surgery, or anytime you feel like you need a warm, comforting boost of nourishment.

-Just as any Kitchari dish, this meal is considered healing to the gut and the digestive system.
-The mung bean and rice combination makes Kitchari a perfect protein, containing all of the 9 essential amino acids.
-It also contains a high level of copper, zinc, calcium and magnesium due to the nutrients the sesame seeds provide.
-The carrots add a nice boost of Vitamin A, K and biotin, along with the sweet potato nourishing us with a large dose of Vitamins A, B and C. Altogether this is an easy to digest (and therefore absorb), nutrient rich, high-fiber meal that will help to revitalize the body, build healthy tissue, increase immunity and heal the gut and colon.
+Just as any kitchari dish, this meal is considered healing to the gut and the digestive system.
+The mung bean and rice combination makes kitchari a perfect protein, containing all of the 9 essential amino acids.
+It also contains a high level of copper, zinc, calcium, and magnesium due to the nutrients the sesame seeds provide.
+The carrots add a nice boost of vitamins A, K, and biotin, along with the sweet potato nourishing us with a large dose of vitamins A, B, and C. Altogether this is an easy to digest (and absorb), nutrient rich, high-fiber meal that will help to revitalize the body, build healthy tissue, increase immunity, heal the gut, and soothe the colon.

 - Doshic effect: Vata↓, Pitta ↓, Kapha ↑

 - Serves: 2 (double the recipe for a larger portion)

 - Grater (optional)